DoctorKhan/The-Human-Experiment-Book/src/90_appendix/20_glossary.md

 **Asherah** - Archaeological evidence from the "Yahweh and his Asherah" inscription suggests this functioned as a title for a divine consort or sacred object rather than a fixed personal name.
 This supports the interpretation that many ancient divine names represent roles or functions rather than individual identities.

 **Albians** - The final survivors carrying significant Titan genetic heritage, displaying hybrid characteristics similar to tigons and ligers.
-They retreated to Albion (Britain) as their last stronghold, preserving Titan consciousness technologies through stone circle networks (Stonehenge, Avebury) and Druidic traditions.
-Systematically eliminated during Roman conquest (~2,000-1,500 years ago), though they encoded their knowledge into Celtic mythology and folklore.
+They established their stronghold in Albion (Britain), preserving Titan consciousness technologies through stone circle networks (Stonehenge, Avebury) and matrifocal social structures.
+Systematically eliminated during the Bell Beaker expansion (~4,500-3,500 years ago), which brought up to 90% population replacement to the British Isles.
+Archaeological evidence shows violent conquest by Indo-European warrior cultures, though Albian knowledge was encoded into surviving megalithic structures and later Celtic traditions.

 **Age of Heroes** - The Bronze Age period (~3,500-1,200 years ago) representing the final era of direct divine-human interaction.
 Heroes like Gilgamesh, Hercules, and Achilles represent the last generation of human-divine hybrids with enhanced capabilities.
 **Anunnaki** - The younger generation of beings (Anu, Enlil, Marduk) who overthrew the older Titan generation during the cosmic war marked by the Younger Dryas impact (12,900 years ago).
 They represented a different philosophy - preferring direct, systematic control over the Titans' patient, evolutionary approach to human development.